StetHD/scala-bindgen/README.md

     $ scala-bindgen [arguments] <header-file> [-- [clang-arguments]]

+**Example**: Tries to find ``stdlib.h`` in the current directory and, if not successful, tries on "well known locations".
+Generates bindings on the current directory, on file ``stdlib.scala``.
+Passes ``--verbose`` flag a number of times so that it increases the logging level, displaying which "well known locations" are those:

+    $ scala-bindgen -vvv stdlib.h

 #### the necessary help screen

     $ scala-bindgen --help

 #### generate bindings on a given output directory

-    $ mkdir -p fake/src
-    $ scala-bindgen -O fake/src test/getopt.h
+    $ scala-bindgen -O cmdline/src/main/scala test/getopt.h

 #### same as before, but passes the include directory to ``Clang``

-    $ mkdir -p fake/src
-    $ scala-bindgen -O fake/src getopt.h -- -I test
+    $ scala-bindgen -O cmdline/src/main/scala getopt.h -- -I test

-Tries to find ``stdlib.h`` in the current directory and, if not successful, tries on "well known locations".
-Generates bindings on the current directory, on file ``stdlib.scala``.
-Passes ``--verbose`` flag a number of times so that it increases the logging level, displaying which "well known locations" are those:

-    $ scala-bindgen -vvv stdlib.h

 #### defines a package name for the generated bindings